-Pursuant to the Regents' Rules and Regulations, Rule 40307, related to academic program approval standards, the Board granted approval to
+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and President Bailey that authorization, pursuant to the Regents' Rules and Regulations, Rule 40307, related to academic program approval standards, be granted to

-- a. establish a Doctor of Medicine degree at The University of Texas Rio Grande Valley; and - b. submit the proposal to the Texas Higher Education Coordinating Board for review and appropriate action.
+- a. establish a Doctor of Medicine degree at U. T. Rio Grande Valley; and - b. submit the proposal to the Texas Higher Education Coordinating Board for review and appropriate action.